VU-DETAIL/vu-detail.github.io/people/dma.md

 Email: dma2@villanova.edu

-> "This world is filled with those who would oppose fate, while the one who understands fate smiles faintly down upon them.
-If the one who weaves fate may be born here, then let the one who witnesses fate see it all."

 ## About
 Dongning Ma is a **Ph.D.** candidate in Computer Engineering (CpE) from [Department of Electrical and Computer Engineering](https://www1.villanova.edu/villanova/engineering/departments/ece.html) in [Villanova University](https://www1.villanova.edu/).
 He obtained his Bachelor of Engineering degree in Automation from [School of Advanced Engineering](http://ae.ustb.edu.cn/) of [University of Science and Technology Beijing (USTB)](https://www.ustb.edu.cn).
-His research focuses on bio-informatics, brain-inspired computing, approximate computing and generative models.
+His research focuses on bio-informatics, deep learning and generative models.

 ## Publications
 ### Journal